MCU Complaint Policy

-Person(s) wishing to initiate a formal grievance will submit the grievance via the MCU Grievance Reporting form which is received by the President.
+Person(s) wishing to initiate a formal grievance will submit the grievance via the MCU Grievance Reporting form which is received by the Compliance Director.
 If the grievance involves the President, the grievance will be submitted to the MCU Board President.
-If the grievance is determined to fall within the scope of the Midwives College of Utah, the President will convene a Grievance Committee who will follow the procedures outlined in the MCU’s Grievance Policy.
+If the grievance is determined to fall within the scope of the Midwives College of Utah, the Compliance Director will convene a Grievance Committee who will follow the procedures outlined in the MCU’s Grievance Policy.
+The VP of Student Success and Institutional Equity will chair the assembled committee.
 The Policy allows for a fair, complete, and unbiased investigation and assures appropriate action is taken.
 No discrimination or harassment of any of the involved parties will be tolerated.
 Confidentiality of the proceedings and all involved parties will be maintained throughout the entire process.

 MCU is committed to resolving all grievances by due process in a timely manner; as such, the grievance will be addressed within four weeks, and the Grievance Committee will make a final recommendation whenever possible within six weeks of submission.
+If a final recommendation cannot reasonably be determined by the committee within six weeks of submission, the Compliance Director will inform the student as to why and provide an updated deadline.
+The Compliance Director has the authority to grant or deny the assigned grievance committee an extension.
 Complaints and resolutions will be logged in MCU’s Formal Complaint File and will be maintained for seven years.